nclack/try-nvcomp/README.md

 2. Transfers uncompressed data to GPU memory
 3. Compresses all chunks in parallel on GPU using nvCOMP batched operations
 4. Transfers compressed results back to host
-5. Validates results by decompressing on CPU and comparing with original
+5. Validates results by decompressing on CPU and comparing with the original
 6. Reports compression throughput and compression ratio

 ### Decompression Benchmark: